Privacy Techniques to Keep a Low Profile

 With a New Mexico LLC you never have to file a list of managers.
 Who owns and manages the LLC is private.
 There is nothing in the public records disclosing ownership or management.
 Nobody can find out who owns it unless you tell them or are somehow forced to by court order.

 Unlike Nevada, which, as of this writing, charges well over $500 for the initial and annual list of managers and business license fee (on top of the setup fee), the annual fee for New Mexico is zero.
 That’s right, nothing.
-The only typical annual cost is the registered agent for service of process that is typically under a couple hundred bucks.
+The only typical annual cost is the registered agent for service of process.
+This is typically under a couple hundred bucks.
 So, you get substantial anonymity with very little maintenance.

 Whereas the New Mexico LLC does not have to file a list of managers, it can be subpoenaed.
 Moreover, in seconds, anyone can look on the Internet to see that the company exists.
 The Nevis LLC cannot even be found online.
 The public record is not viewable on the Internet.
 So, nobody would easily know that the company was even created.